tianon/backups3/notes.md

 ## Language

-Perl for both the backup script, and the web interface.
+Perl for both the backup script, and the backup access interface.

-It is definitely the best tool for the script job, and will make all our lives MUCH simpler if we use it for the web stuff, too.
+PHP for the configuration interface.

 ## Source Control Software

-Obviously, we're using Git.
-I think that's enough said.
+Git.

 ## Primary Features